The Circles - Book Two - Chapter 6 - The Clerk

 Restless from their monotonous duty and sweltering in the growing heat of the day, the guards were irritable, their tempers quick to flare.
 Since a fight amongst themselves would earn the men a severe whipping, they took their hostility out on the prisoners.
 A scream would ring out as the tresses of the flogger suddenly wrapped around the bare ankles of a woman who had not stood straight enough to suit a guard's demands.
 All the captives could do to avoid further antagonizing the guards was to endure patiently and keep their children quiet and close beside them.
 None of the guards were above cuffing a small child who wandered too far away from his mother.

 The slave column slowly moved forward until only one woman remained ahead of Elfhild and Elffled.
 The woman trembled as she looked apprehensively into the tent.
 "You are next," the guard told her gruffly.
 When she hesitated, he gave her a push which sent her stumbling into the tent.
 Frightened, the twins stepped forward, but the guard barred their way.
-"Pretty darlings, no need to be in such a haste!
+"No need to be in such a haste!
 You will be allowed to go in when the scribe is available.
 For the time, you can stay here and keep me company," he chuckled as his face twisted in a sinister leer.

 "What a handsome boy!" the guard exclaimed as he reached out and cupped the slave's clean-shaven chin in his hand.
 "Perhaps I will ask your master to let me borrow you for the night, and you can serve my dinner to me.
 What a delicious dessert you would make!
 You look like one who has been trained to please men."
 His voice was low and husky as he pulled the man closer and squeezed his buttocks.